Disease Detection from Mouth Signals

 If, on the other hand, your gums appear red and inflamed it’s probably a sign you have gingivitis or a bacterial infection.

-If you suddenly begin to feel like your teeth are becoming loose and the sensation is accompanied by bright red gums, it’s important that you see your doctor to rule out periodontitis.
+5. Disease detection from tooth lossYou should be alert if you suddenly begin to feel like your teeth are becoming loose.
+If the sensation is accompanied by bright red gums, it’s important that you see your doctor to rule out periodontitis.

-Women who have already gone through menopause should pay especially close attention to these signals, because at this stage your bone density is reduced and it could cause this disease to develop even more rapidly.
+Women who have already gone through menopause should pay especially close attention to these signals.
+Because at this stage your bone density is reduced, it could cause this disease to develop even more rapidly.

 See also: 5 habits that damage your bones

 This is a common occurrence when you’ve had some kind of injury or infection in the region.
-But if your bleeding is recurring and abundant, it could be a warning sign of leukemia.
+Nevertheless, if your bleeding is recurring and abundant, it could be a warning sign of leukemia.

 If it’s accompanied by nosebleeds, it might also indicate liver damage.
 Your liver produces substances that facilitate the clotting of your blood, so if it’s not working properly it can cause your gums and nose to bleed.